pygame/pygame/docs/reST/ref/freetype.rst

       The return value is a rectangle giving the size and position of the rendered text within the surface.

-      If an empty string is passed for text then the returned :class:`Rect` is zero width and the height of the font.
+      If an empty string is passed for text then the returned :class:`Rect <pygame.Rect>` is zero width and the height of the font.
       The rect will test False.

-      Optionally, *text* can be set :const:`None`, which will re-render text passed to a previous :meth:`render_to`, :meth:`get_rect`, :meth:`render`, :meth:`render_raw`, or :meth:`render_raw_to` call.
+      Optionally, *text* can be set ``None``, which will re-render text passed to a previous :meth:`render_to`, :meth:`get_rect`, :meth:`render`, :meth:`render_raw`, or :meth:`render_raw_to` call.
 Primarily, this
       feature is an aid to using :meth:`render_to` in combination with